-Farmscaping, a recently coined term that applies to an integrated, whole-farm approach to biological control of pests, involves laying out the farm to include hedgerows, insectary plantings , cover crops, water, and other features to attract and sustain beneficial organisms .
+Farmscaping — a recently coined term that applies to an integrated, whole-farm approach to biological control of pests — involves laying out the farm to include hedgerows, insectary plantings, cover crops, water, and other features to attract and sustain beneficial organisms.

-Beneficials, including insects, bats, birds, and microorganisms, can be powerful allies in a sustainable farm system.
+Beneficials, including myriad insects, bats, birds, arthropods, and microorganisms, can be powerful allies in a sustainable farm system.
 They can reduce pests to tolerable levels without the use of pesticides, which in turn improves farm worker health and the safety of farm products, along with the sustainability of an operation.

-Seed for Attracting Beneficial Insects
+Seeds for Plants that Attract Beneficial Insects

 Biological control requires more knowledge and management than conventional pest control.
 To be most effective, the grower must learn the life cycles of pests, the types of beneficials that control those pests, and the kinds of plantings that harbor the desired beneficials.
 There is also the risk of harboring pest insects if farmscaping efforts are inconsistent or poorly planned.